 Best Soil For Dogwoods in Pots

-A container of at least 24 inches wide by 24 inches deep is good.
-Something larger would be best with ample drainage holes in the base.
-Rocks, sand or gravel may be added to the base of the pot prior to planting to allow for maximum drainage of water (remember too much water can be as deadly as too little).
-This also adds additional weight to protect the tree from blowing over in high winds.
-A rich, friable growing medium that is high in compost, manure and peat moss is perfect and something that the home gardener can make themselves.
+A large container with ample drainage holes in the base is best for dogwoods.
+Select a container with a heavy base so the plant will not tip over during storms and high winds.
+A rich, friable growing medium mixed with compost and peat moss is perfect and something that the home gardener can make themselves.
+Alternatively, use a high-quality commercial potting soil to pot your dogwood.
 Adding a top layer of compost or mulch to the soil can help retain moisture, provide some additional nutrients and help to protect the roots in winter.

 Caring For Dogwoods in Planters